-If you will notice from the previous example, when we call parse
+If you will notice from the previous example, when we call parse, the immediate reaction

 .and_then(|s| s.parse::<i32>()